axibase/atsd/administration/migration/cloudera.md

 ## Upgrade Cloudera Claster

-Follow ??? guide to upgrade Cloudera Manager and CDH to version 5.10, and update Java to version 8.
+Follow ??? guide to update Java to version 8, upgrade Cloudera Manager to version 5.12, and upgrade CDH to version 5.10.

 ## Start Map-Reduce Services

-After upgrade to CDH 5.10 start HBase, Yarn services and HistoryServer in order to run ATSD migration as map-reduce job.
+After upgrade to CDH 5.10 start HDFS, HBase, Yarn services and HistoryServer in order to run ATSD migration as map-reduce job.

 ## Customize Map-Reduce Settings

-???
+Communicate with Axibase support to set up correct memory settings for map-reduce migration job.

-## Configure Migration Job
+## Configure Classpaths for Migration Job

 Download the `migration.jar` file to the `/opt/atsd` directory.